lulondon/cmc-rail/README.md

 ##### DarwinToken
 Access to National Rail's Darwin API requires registration of the app, and use of an API key.
 More information is available on the [National Rail website](http://www.nationalrail.co.uk/100296.aspx).
 Once obtained, the key should be added to the *config/config.json* file.

+##### refreshInterval
+How long to wait between polling the API for updates.
+Measured in milliseconds.

 ### Build
 First install dependencies: